macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 # Life Type

 **Note**: Some themes have this option in Player Options instead of Song Options.
+Aslo, may change the options depending on theme.

 Bar: Normal lifebar type.
+This is known as NORMAL on _DDR_ series.

 Battery: Miss a note and lose a life.
 If you run out of lives, you fail the song.